gamedevpl/www.gamedev.pl/js13k2024/game/design/gameplay.md

   - Can be combined with other bonuses (e.g., Builder) for advanced strategies.
   - Players must plan carefully to make the most of the limited duration.

+### Teleport
+- Instantly moves the player to another location on the grid.
+- Useful for quick escapes or reaching distant areas.
+- May be strategically placed to help or hinder the player's progress.

+### Tsunami
+- Gradually floods the grid with water over 13 steps.
+- Effects:
+  - Step 1-6: Water starts to appear, slowing down player and monster movement slightly.
+  - Step 7-12: Water level rises, further slowing movement and making lower areas dangerous.
+  - Step 13: Full flood, eliminating all entities (player and monsters) not on elevated positions.
+- Interactions:
+  - Climber bonus allows the player to survive on obstacles during a flood.
+  - Can be used strategically to eliminate multiple monsters at once.
+  - Changes the dynamics of the level, forcing players to seek higher ground.

+### Monster
+- Transforms the player into a monster for 13 steps.
+- Effects:
+  - Player gains the appearance and some abilities of a monster.
+  - Existing monsters become vulnerable "players" during this time.
+  - The goal changes: eliminate all monster-players to win the level.
+  - If any monster-player reaches the original goal, it's game over.
+- Strategic considerations:
+  - Completely changes the gameplay dynamic for a short period.
+  - Requires quick thinking and adaptation from the player.
+  - Can be used to clear the level of monsters if used skillfully.

+### Slide
+- Changes the player's movement to a continuous slide until hitting an obstacle or grid edge.
+- Effects:
+  - Player moves in the chosen direction until stopped by an obstacle or the grid boundary.
+  - Allows for quick traversal of open areas.
+  - Can potentially slide past monsters without being caught.
+- Strategic considerations:
+  - Requires careful planning to avoid sliding into dangerous situations.
+  - Can be combined with other bonuses for interesting effects (e.g., Slide + Crusher).
+  - Useful for quickly reaching distant bonuses or the goal.

+### Sokoban
+- Grants the player the ability to push obstacles.
+- Effects:
+  - Player can move obstacles by pushing them.
+  - Pushed obstacles can crush monsters, eliminating them.
+  - Allows for reshaping the level layout.
+- Strategic considerations:
+  - Can be used to create new paths or block existing ones.
+  - Pushing obstacles strategically can help manage monster movements.
+  - Requires spatial awareness and forward-thinking.

+### Blaster
+- Equips the player with a blaster that shoots in the direction of movement.
+- Effects:
+  - When the player moves, a blast is fired in the same direction.
+  - Blasts can eliminate monsters in their path.
+  - Does not affect obstacles.
+- Strategic considerations:
+  - Allows for offensive play against monsters.
+  - Requires planning to line up shots effectively.
+  - Can be used to clear a path to the goal.

 ## Scoring System

 ### Points